gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 }
 ```

-The reason for this pattern is that CSS is moving to a system where there are two kinds of display: the outer display type and the inner display type.
-Value keywords like block and inline represent the outer display type, which provides how the display box interacts with its surroundings.
-The inner display, in this case flow, describes what should happen inside the element.
+The reason for this pattern is that CSS is moving to a system where there are two kinds of display: the `outer display type` and the `inner display typ`e.
+Value keywords like `block` and `inline` represent the outer display type, which provides how the display box interacts with its surroundings.
+The inner display, in this case `flow`, describes what should happen inside the element.

 This approach allows for declarations like display: inline table to indicate an element should generate a table formatting context within, but relate to its surrounding content as an inline element.
-(The legacy value inline-table has the same effect.)
+(The legacy value `inline-table` has the same effect.)

-display: flow-root, on the other hand, always generates a block box, with a new block formatting context inside itself.
-This is the sort of thing that would be applied to the root element of a document, like html, to say “this is where the formatting root lies.”
+`display: flow-root`, on the other hand, always generates a block box, with a new block formatting context inside itself.
+This is the sort of thing that would be applied to the root element of a document, like `html`, to say “this is where the formatting root lies.”

-The old display values you may be familiar with are still available.
+The old `display` values you may be familiar with are still available.
 Table 7-1 shows how the old values will be represented using the new values.

 //

-As of late 2017, flow and flow-root were supported by Firefox and Chrome, but no other browsers.
+As of late 2017, `flow` and `flow-root` were supported by Firefox and Chrome, but no other browsers.

 ### 7.3.17 Contents Display

-There is one fascinating new addition to display, which is the value contents.
-When applied to an element, display: contents causes the element to be removed from page formatting, and effectively “elevates” its child elements to its level.
+There is one fascinating new addition to `display`, which is the value `contents`.
+When applied to an element, `display: contents` causes the element to be removed from page formatting, and effectively “elevates” its child elements to its level.
 As an example, consider the following simple CSS and HTML.

 ```css
 ul {